netdata/netdata/src/web/server/README.md

 - `allow management from` checks the IPs to allow API management calls.
 Management via the API is currently supported for [health](/src/web/api/health/README.md#health-management-api)

-In order to check the FQDN of the connection without opening the Netdata agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
+In order to check the FQDN of the connection without opening the Netdata Agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
 At connection time the reverse-dns of the peer IP address is resolved, and a forward DNS resolution is made to validate the IP address against the name-pattern.